stigok/angular2-quickstart/README.md

 # Angular2 Quickstart App

+## NOTE!

+This repo was based on the Angular 2 docs as it stood February 2016.
+Better and more accurate code examples and quick-starts most probably exist. **This repo is no longer maintained.**

 This repo is the end result of the "[5 min quickstart](https://angular.io/docs/ts/latest/quickstart.html)" guide at [angular.io](https://angular.io)

 > Let's start from zero and build a super simple Angular 2 application in TypeScript.